15 Amazing Restaurants in Jacksonville, NC

 • Website: See Menu

-Elsa’s Place specializes in unpretentious Caribbean cuisine.
+Elsa’s Place specializes in unpretentious Caribbean cuisine, and is one of the best restaurants in Jacksonville for a quick bite.
 The small brick front shop is so unassuming you could easily miss it.
 Inside the enticing aroma hits first and you’ll find a few tables and walls adorned with maps, flags, and framed photographs.

 Easily the best Jamaican food you’ll find in Jacksonville, it’s earned quite a reputation among those in the know.
 The Oxtail and Goat melt right off the bone and the Jerk Chicken is craveable as well.
 It’s first come first serve, so hedge your bets by being part of the lunch crowd, otherwise you risk arriving late to empty trays.

-Fish Fry Friday here has become a beloved tradition in the area as well, and usually includes Tilapia, Spot, Speckled Trout, Catfish, and Shrimp.
+Fish Fry Friday here has also become a beloved tradition in the area, and usually includes Tilapia, Spot, Speckled Trout, Catfish, and Shrimp.

 Jeff’s Burgers, Dogs, and Shakes